 I have not tested it, but I think it would work.

 I have not tested this cookie recipe with a gluten free flour blend, and I can’t say how they will turn out.
+If you’re looking for gluten free cookies and desserts, check out my gluten free recipes!

 You certainly can, I would just caution to be careful.
 A little peppermint goes a long way!

-I say yes.
+Yes.
 Giving the dough time to rest allows the dough to hydrate, the butter to firm up, and the flavors develop.

 Let the dough come to room temperature for a little longer.
-You can also gently knead the dough to get it form.
+You can also gently knead the dough to get it to form.
 Don’t overwork it though, or the cookies will turn out tough.

 You don’t.
 But this is my preference so I don’t have to worry about rotating the pans mid bake.